a11ywatch/ddev-a11ywatch/README.md

 ## What is this?

-This repository allows you to quickly install the warp speed accessibility and vast coverage tool [A11yWatch Lite](https://github.com/a11ywatch/a11ywatch) into a [Ddev](https://ddev.readthedocs.io) project using the instnructions below.
+This repository allows you to quickly install the warp speed accessibility and vast coverage tool [A11yWatch Lite](https://github.com/a11ywatch/a11ywatch) into a [Ddev](https://ddev.readthedocs.io) project using the instructions below.

 ## Installation